senzing-garage/knowledge-base/gists/air-gap-senzing-environment/README.md

 [senzing-enviroment](https://github.com/Senzing/senzing-environment)
 and its dependencies.
-The TGZ file is used in an air-gapped environment for adding docker support to an existing Senzing project.
+The TGZ file is used in an air-gapped environment for adding Docker support to an existing Senzing project.

 The instructions have 3 major steps:

 1. On a non-air-gapped system, create a TGZ file.
 1. Transfer the TGZ file from the non-air-gapped system to the air-gapped system.
-1. On the air-gapped system, use the TGZ file to populate a docker repository, (optionally) populate a docker registry, and run a program to add Docker support to an existing Senzing project.
+1. On the air-gapped system, use the TGZ file to populate a Docker repository, (optionally) populate a Docker registry, and run a program to add Docker support to an existing Senzing project.

 ## Contents